-Changes in the method of determining the fair value of financial instruments measured at fair value and changes in the classification of financial instruments
+Changes in the method of determining the fair value of financial instruments measured at fair value and changes in the classification of financial instruments ii.
+Non-financial assets

-In the 12 months ended 31 December 2020, the Company did not change the method of determining the fair value of financial instruments measured at fair value, and there were no transfers of instruments between the levels of the fair value hierarchy; no changes were made to the classification of financial instruments.
+In the 12 months ended 31 December 2021, the Company did not change the method of determining the fair value of financial instruments measured at fair value, and there were no transfers of instruments between the levels of the fair value hierarchy; no changes were made to the classification of financial instruments

-As at 31 December 2020, the Company was not a party to forward contracts.
-At 31 December 2019, the fair value of financial assets did not differ significantly from their book value.
+As at 31 December 2021 (and as at 31 December 2020), the Company was not a party to forward contracts.